Public Record Office of Northern Ireland: Events programme

 PRONI delivers a programme of events, talks, conferences, book launches and exhibitions over the course of the year.
 Many of which are in conjunction with partner institutions and other DfC sponsored bodies.
 Details can be found on the PRONI website or by subscribing to the monthly PRONI Express.

 PRONI on social media

 PRONI makes available filmed presentations, lectures and conferences on The PRONI YouTube channel.
-These cover a wide range of subjects including amongst others: family and local history, marking centenaries, culture, wars and conflicts, migration and the Ulster Plantation.
+These cover a wide range of subjects including amongst others: family and local history, marking centenaries, culture, wars and conflicts, migration and the Plantation of Ulster.